-As the summer season peaks in El Cajon, CA, your heat pump diligently works to maintain your indoor comfort.
-It’s crucial to recognize the difference between its normal operation sounds and alarming noises that hint at trouble.
+As the summer season peaks in El Cajon, CA, your heat pump diligently works to maintain indoor comfort.
+Recognizing the difference between its normal operation sounds and alarming noises that hint at trouble is crucial.
 Let’s delve into what certain noises might indicate.

 1. Screeching

 A high-pitched screeching noise usually signals metal grinding against metal, often due to issues with the fan motor bearings.
-To prevent further damage, power down your heat pump immediately, and contact a qualified technician.
-If it’s been a while since you had an HVAC maintenance visit, be sure to schedule an appointment as soon as possible.
+To prevent further damage, immediately power down your heat pump and contact a qualified technician.
+If it’s been a while since you had an HVAC maintenance visit, could you schedule an appointment as soon as possible?

 2. Banging or Thumping